 We always look into the possibilities of using recyclate first.

-Green Serendipity is an agile consultancy and can be hired for experts, innovators, consultants, matchmakers, for strategy and as brainstormers or innovative concept creators with regard to bioplastics.
+Green Serendipity is an agile consultancy and can be hired for experts, innovators, consultants, matchmakers, for strategy and as brainstormers or innovative concept creators with regard to renewable materials like bioplastics.
 Also available for presentations, workshops, or guest lectures.
 Including organizing conferences or meetings around the themes of bioplastics, biobased packaging or accelerating the bio-economy on behalf of third parties.

 Skype consultancy is possible.